calestialgem/rainfall.cc/Thrice.md

 accessable using a visibility modifier.
 There are three visibility modifiers in
 Thrice:

-- `private` makes a symbol visible in the module it is defined in,
+- `module` makes a symbol visible in the module it is defined in,
-- `public` makes a symbol visible in the package it is defined in,
+- `intern` makes a symbol visible in the package it is defined in,
 - `extern` makes a symbol visible everywhere.

 ## Namespaces